 One of the most picturesque walks on The Suffolk Coast, start in Woodbridge and follow the River Wall, past the boats and out along the banks of the estuary.
 Remember to pack the binoculars too and look out for Redshanks, Curlews and Oyster Catchers to name but a few.

-Afterwards, head into the town and pay a visit to one of the many cafes and bakeries (our favourites are The Tea Hut and Deben Cafe Bar on HMS Vale) or make a weekend of it, and book a stay at The Crown at Woodbridge; complete with dinner in the award-winning restaurant, followed by cocktails in the stylish bar.
+Afterwards, head into the town and pay a visit to one of the many cafes and bakeries (our favourites are Maeve's Tearoom and Deben Cafe Bar on HMS Vale) or make a weekend of it, and book a stay at The Crown at Woodbridge; complete with dinner in the award-winning restaurant, followed by cocktails in the stylish bar.

 Download the route map here: